An Environmental Permitting Fact Sheet

 Permit Application for Programs Administered by the Land and Water Resources Division, including supporting documentation such as site plans, photographs showing existing conditions of the site, USGS topographic quadrangle map (8½" by 11" copy or original), abutting or adjacent property owner information; Applicant Compliance Information (DEEP-APP-002).

 Fees for structures, dredging and fill permit applications are based on the area occupied by the project.
-An initial application fee of $660.00 is required with the application submittal.
-The balance of the fee is calculated and billed upon completion of the preliminary review of the application.
+An application fee of $660.00 covers projects less than 825 square feet.
+For projects larger than 825 square feet, the applicant calculates the fee using the Transmittal Form Instructions.

 Review and Processing

-Upon receipt of the application package, the initial application fee, and the certified copy of the Notice of Application, a preliminary review of the application is conducted for sufficiency and general consistency with applicable standards and criteria.
-The permit fee is then calculated and any balance due is billed.
+Upon receipt of the application package, the application fee, and the certified copy of the Notice of Application, a preliminary review of the application is conducted for sufficiency and general consistency with applicable standards and criteria.
 Once the application is deemed sufficient, a detailed technical review of the application is conducted to determine the extent of any adverse impacts.
 This review includes the consideration of feasible alternatives to the original proposal.
 If alternatives are available, LWRD recommends authorization for only that alternative with the least adverse impact and/or the least encroachment waterward of the coastal jurisdiction line.
 Upon completion of this technical review, a tentative determination to grant or deny the permit will be made by the Commissioner.
 A Notice of Tentative Determination will be published in a newspaper having general circulation in the affected area and public comments will be solicited on the tentative determination.
 In some cases, a public hearing may be held.
 After completion of the technical review and consideration of any public comments, and subsequent to the close of any hearing, DEEP will issue a final decision on the permit application.

 Unique Processing Features